brianellin/bsky-mcp-server/POST_FORMAT_SPEC.md

 - `author_name` - The display name of the post author
 - `author_handle` - The handle of the post author
 - `posted_at` - Timestamp when the post was created
+- `reply_to` - at uri of post this is a reply to
+- ` engement` - likes, reposts, replies, quotes
 - Post content (wrapped in `<content>` tags)
-- Engagement metrics (likes, reposts, replies, quotes)

 ### Repost Information
 Reposts use a dedicated structure containing: